 Poland plays an active part in the Bologna Process thanks to the introduction of a three-stage education and the European Credit Transfer System.
 Foreigners studying in Poland can easily continue their education elsewhere in the European Union.
 Foreign students coming to Poland can expect an attractive and diversified educational range which meets high European standards - they can study medicine, biotechnology and engineering, but also art and business.
 Their graduation diploma is recognised in Europe and elsewhere.

 This website will provide you with all the information you need about studying in Poland.
 It tells you about our country and the opportunities we offer in higher education (Higher Education System and Tuition Fees and Scholarships sections).
 It also shows how beautiful Poland is and how friendly Polish people are (section Why Poland?).
 Information on student life and student organisations is available in the Living and Working and Get Connected sections.
 Legal issues related to studying in Poland are covered in the Define Your Status and Visa & Application sections.
 Most higher education institutions offer courses in English at undergraduate, graduate and doctoral level – you can easily browse them in the Studyfinder section.
 Those who are interested in Polish language and culture should consult the section Polish your Polish.
 There is also a special area addressed to students of Polish origin.
+If you want to study in Polish, "Studiuj po polsku" will redirect you to our website where you can find all fields of study offered at Polish universities.
 The News section will give you an opportunity to learn more about the latest developments and to check where to meet us at fairs and conferences organised worldwide.
 The Gallery and Video sections present daily student life and examples of recent investments at Polish universities.
 The bottom menu will guide you to further information on Polish cultural life, places to visit and stories told by foreign students about their experience in Poland.
 If you still feel that you need more information, consult the FAQ and Contact Us sections.

 I invite you to consider the great opportunities that Poland can offer.
 Come to the European Union.
 Start in Poland!